Bergen Engines: History

 The company started as a shipbuilding business called Bergen Mekaniske Verksted (BMV) in 1855 in Bergen, Norway.
 The facility had a machine workshop, foundry, forge and dry dock, for building of ships and steam engines to propel them.
 In 1942 BMV established their diesel engine division, but due to World War II a design was not completed before 1946.
 Engines were delivered in 1946 and 1947 to the vessels MS Draupne and MS Arcturus.
 In 1984 the diesel engine division was spun off into its own company, BMV Maskin AS.
-It was acquired by Ulstein the following year and renamed Bergen Diesel AS.
+It was acquired by Ulstein Group the following year and renamed Bergen Diesel AS.

 In 1999 Ulstein Group was bought out by Vickers plc - Vickers was subsequently acquired by Rolls-Royce the same year.
 Rolls-Royce proceeded to rename every Ulstein subdivision to Rolls-Royce Marine, with Bergen Diesel being named Rolls-Royce Marine Engines - Bergen.

 In March 2011 Rolls-Royce and Daimler launched a takeover for Tognum.
 The two companies announced on 24 June 2011 that their joint €3.4 billion tender offer had been successful, with 94% of Tognum shareholders accepting.
 In March 2014 Rolls-Royce announced a buyout of the Daimler share of Tognum, which would then be known as Rolls-Royce Power Systems.

-On February 4, 2021 it was announced that Rolls-Royce had reached an agreement with Transmashholding International to sell the company for 150 million euro.
-The purchase by the Russian company was first put on hold because of security reasons, as the company is a supplier for the Norwegian navy.
-On March 26 The Norwegian government finalized its decision to block the sale "to ensure that the interest of national security are not threatened".

-Rolls-Royce subsequently re-started the sale process and on 3 August 2021, entered into an Agreement to sell the business to the British engineering and industrial group, Langley Holdings plc.
-The deal is scheduled to complete on 31 December 2021.
+In August 2021, Rolls-Royce entered into an Agreement to sell the business to the British engineering and industrial group, Langley Holdings plc.
+The deal was finalized on 31 December 2021.